 In 2011, she released her first experimental EP "Simulacrum" under the Pseudonym "Sisterfreak" that was a mixture of industrial, electronica and rock, however she realised she wanted to get more into the rock side of music and form her own band.
 In 2013, she released her first single on itunes "Dangerous" and in 2014, she formed the band "Rogue Element" with Tom Czako and Chris Bednarski on guitar, Monique Kenny on Bass and Katie’s husband, Nathaniel, on Drums.

 In 2017, Rogue Element disbanded, and Katie formed the band "Katie Visser and the Peripheral Figures" alongside Monique on guitar and Nathaniel on drums, performing around the Melbourne circuit.
 In 2019, Katie decided to go solo doing piano/vocal while gigging.
 She is also currently a backing vocalist/occasional lead singer for “Touch” a covers band while paying tribute to legendary 80s Australian rock band, Noiseworks.
+In 2022, Katie also became a vocalist for the sassy trio "The Treblettes" who cover a range of songs from the 40s, 50s and 60s.

 In 2017, Katie also debuted her first one woman cabaret show "Katie's 80s" and in 2018, she performed her 2nd Cabaret “It’s not easy being green - a day in the life of an average vegan” which received raved reviews.
 She was also a member of RnB Gospel group "Urban Praise" bringing to Melbourne the best of the best of Christian Southern Gospel.